 No need to be fully funded

-Indiegogo, unlike Kickstarter, allows startups to collect all funds from a campaign rather than the all-or-nothing framework.
-If they want to earn cash, even if their campaign is not entirely funded, the fees are higher, but the startup will be compensated for their crowdfunding efforts.
+Unlike Kickstarter that has an all-or-nothing framework, Indiegogo allows startups to collect all funds from a campaign.
+If their campaign is not entirely funded and they want to earn cash, the fees are higher.
+However, the startup will be compensated for their crowdfunding efforts.

 More time to meet fundraising goals

 Unlike Kickstarter, which has a maximum period of 90 days for any crowdfunding campaign, Indiegogo allows a campaign to be live up to 120 days.
-This provides startups more time to begin marketing their campaign to their target demographics, especially if they have not done any pre-campaign work to increase their exposure.
+This provides startups more time to begin marketing their campaign to their target demographics.
+This is especially beneicial if they have not done any pre-campaign work to increase their exposure.
 However, since most contributors tend to donate at the beginning or end of a crowdfunding campaign, it can also be a disadvantage if not used effectively.

 Offers charitable crowdfunding platform